Chicken Satay

 Notes

-• You can use a combination of chicken breasts, thighs, and legs.
-I always make sure to cut the chicken into uniform pieces so they cook evenly.
+• use a mix of chicken breasts, thighs, and legs for satay.
+Cutting them into uniform pieces ensures they cook evenly—no undercooked or overdone bites!

-• For the best flavor, I marinate the chicken overnight.
-It really lets the marinade soak in, creating those deep, delicious flavors we all love.
+• To get the best flavor, I always marinate the chicken overnight.
+This really lets those deep, delicious flavors soak in, making a world of difference.

-• Before grilling, I soak the bamboo skewers in water for at least two hours.
-It’s a simple step but so important to prevent the skewers from burning on the grill.
+• Before grilling, I soak bamboo skewers in water for at least two hours.
+It’s a simple step, but it prevents the skewers from burning on the grill.

-• I always use a charcoal grill when making satay.
-There’s nothing quite like the smoky aroma charcoal adds to the chicken skewers—it’s just unbeatable.
+• I always use a charcoal grill when making satay—the smoky aroma it adds to the chicken is unbeatable.

-• When threading the skewers, I like to add a piece of chicken skin between the chunks of meat.
-The fat from the skin naturally bastes the meat while it grills, keeping it moist and juicy.
-Plus, once the fat melts away, it leaves behind beautifully charred and crispy edges.
+• When threading the skewers, I like to add a piece of chicken skin between the meat chunks.
+The fat bastes the meat while it grills, keeping it moist and juicy.
+Plus, once it melts away, it leaves behind beautifully charred and crispy edges.

 • For basting, I cut off the white end of the lemongrass stalk (about 6 inches) and discard the rest.
 After pounding the white end with a pestle or the flat side of a cleaver, I add it to the oil.
-It gives the chicken an even more pronounced lemongrass flavor that’s absolutely delicious.
+It gives the chicken a more pronounced lemongrass flavor that’s absolutely delicious.

-• Once the satay is cooked, I use a pair of scissors to snip off any over-charred or burnt bits.
-It’s a little finishing touch that makes the satay look and taste just right!
+• Once cooked, I use a pair of scissors to snip off any over-charred or burnt bits—just a little finishing touch that makes the satay look and taste just right!

 Nutrition